-The following table sets forth the names and residencies of all directors and executive officers of TAG Oil, the positions and offices with TAG Oil held by such persons and their principal occupations as at the date of this AIF:
+The following table sets forth the names and residences of all directors and executive officers of TAG Oil, the positions and offices with TAG Oil held by such persons and their principal occupations during the last five years, as at the date of this AIF:

-Name, office held and municipality of present address Became a Director Principal occupation and positions during the last five years (1) Toby Pierce (2) Chief Executive Officer and Director British Columbia, Canada June 1, 2015 Chief Executive Officer and a director of TAG Oil from June 2015 to present; Managing Director of Burnt Ridge Advisory from February 2012 to May 2015; Director of Crest Petroleum Corp. from January 2012 to present; Partner and Lead Oil and Gas Analyst of GMP Europe Securities LLP from January 2010 to February 2012; and Director, Oil and Gas Institutional Research of Tristone Capital from May 2005 to December 2010.
-Alex Guidi (2) Chairman and Director British Columbia, Canada December 16, 2009 Director of TAG Oil from December 2009 to present; Interim Chief Executive Officer from March 2015 to May 2015; and Self-employed investor and financier from November 1987 to present.
-Keith Hill (7)(8)(9) Director British Columbia, Canada July 6, 2011 Director of TAG Oil from July 2011 to present; Director of Tyner Resources Ltd. from September 2008 to present; Chief Executive Officer, President, and director of Africa Oil Corp. from October 2006 to present; Director of Petro Vista Energy Corp. from January 2008 to present; Director of ShaMaran Petroleum Corp. from February 2007 to present; Director of Horn Petroleum Corp. from September 2001 to present; and Director of Blackpearl Resources Inc. from January 2006 to present.
-Ken Vidalin (7)(9) Director British Columbia, Canada December 14, 2011 Director of TAG Oil from December 2011 to present; and President of Carina Investments Ltd. from August 2005 to present.
+Name, office held and municipality of present Principal occupation and positions during the last five address Became a Director years (1) Toby Pierce June 1, 2015 Chief Executive Officer and a director of TAG Oil from Chief Executive Officer June 2015 to present; and Director Managing Director of Burnt Ridge Advisory from British Columbia, Canada February 2012 to May 2015; Director of Crest Petroleum Corp. from January 2012 to October 2016; Director of Crystal Exploration Inc. from February 2013 to present; and Director of Chelsea Oil and Gas Ltd. from September 2013 to present.

+Name, office held and municipality of present address Became a Director Principal occupation and positions during the last five years (1) Alex Guidi December 16, 2009 Director and Chairman of the Board of TAG Oil from Chairman of the Board and December 2009 to present; Director Interim Chief Executive Officer of TAG Oil from March British Columbia, Canada 2015 to May 2015; and • Self-employed investor and financier from November 1987 to present.
+Keith Hill (4)(5)(6) July 6, 2011 Director of TAG Oil from July 2011 to present; Director Director of Tyner Resources Ltd. from September 2008 Florida, U.S.A. to March 2017; Chief Executive Officer, President, and director of Africa Oil Corp. from October 2006 to present; Director of Petro Vista Energy Corp. from January 2008 to March 2017; Director of ShaMaran Petroleum Corp. from February 2007 to present; Director of Africa Energy Corp. from September 2001 to present; and Director of Blackpearl Resources Inc. from January 2006 (0.42) to present.
+Ken Vidalin (4)(6) December 14, 2011 Director of TAG Oil from December 2011 to present; and Director President of Carina Investments Ltd. from August 2005 British Columbia, Canada to present.
+Brad Holland (4)(5)(6) March 1, 2015 Director of TAG Oil from March 2015 to present; and Director President of B. J. Holland Project Management from Alberta, Canada October 2011 to present.
+David Bennett (2) March 3, 2016 Director of TAG Oil from March 2016 to present; and Director • Independent exploration consultant from January 2012 to Wellington, New Zealand present.
+Henrik Lundin (2) N/A Chief Operating Officer of TAG Oil from June 2015 to Chief Operating Officer present; New Plymouth, New Director of TAG Oil from June 2015 to March 2016; and Zealand Senior Reservoir Engineer of Lundin Petroleum AB from January 2010 to May 2015.
+Barry MacNeil (3) N/A Chief Financial Officer of TAG Oil from April 2016 to Chief Financial Officer present; British Columbia, Canada Chief Financial Officer of Coronado from April 2013 to present; Chief Financial Officer of McorpCX, Inc. from November 2015 to present; Corporate Controller of TAG Oil from March 2015 to present; and Accounting consultant from April 2013 to March 2015.